Kremilly/Linkscraper/README.md

 ## 💡 Sponsor

-Hello passionate Linkscraper user!
+Hello Linkscraper user!

-Building and maintaining a tool like Linkscraper demands time, dedication, and resources.
-If you've found value in using Linkscraper, please consider supporting its future development.
-Your financial contribution, no matter how small, will not only help keep Linkscraper up-to-date and robust, but also fuel the addition of new exciting features tailored for your needs.
+Creating and maintaining Linkscraper requires time and resources.
+If you find it valuable, please consider supporting its development.
+Your contribution, no matter the size, will help keep Linkscraper updated and improve with new features.

-By contributing, you're not just supporting a tool – you're championing a vision of making web data extraction accessible and efficient for everyone.
-Together, we can ensure that Linkscraper continues to grow and serve the digital community.
+By contributing, you’re helping make web data extraction accessible and efficient for everyone.
 [Click here](https://github.com/sponsors/kremilly) to support Linkscraper.
-Every bit counts, and we truly appreciate your generosity. 🚀❤️
+Every bit counts, and we appreciate your generosity. 🚀❤️

-Thank you for being an integral part of our journey!
+Thank you for being part of our journey!